run-llama/llama-hub/llama_hub/microsoft_sharepoint/README.md

 To use this loader `client_id`, `client_secret` and `tenant_id` of the registered app in Microsoft Azure Portal is required.

+This loader can:
+- Load files present in a specific folder in SharePoint
+- Load all files present in the drive of a SharePoint
+- Load all pages under a SharePoint site

 This loader loads the files present in a specific folder in sharepoint.

 If the files are present in the `Test` folder in SharePoint Site under `root` directory, then the input for the loader for  `file_path` is `Test`

 ![FilePath](file_path_info.png)

+### Example loading a single folder
 ```python
 from llama_index import download_loader
 SharePointLoader = download_loader("SharePointReader")